priyashukla1411/github-s3-angular-app/README.md

 This project is for my YouTube video on how to automatically update file contents on an AWS S3 bucket using github and CodeBuild (https://www.youtube.com/watch?v=AMSdM2dj_eI).
 In the video, I use an angular app deployment (build the project and upload build files to S3) as an example.
 This approach can be used for other applications as well.

-Bucket Policy for Website Hosting on AWS S3 (replace "bucket-name" with your actual s3 bucket name): shakal acchi nhi hai
+Bucket Policy for Website Hosting on AWS S3 (replace "bucket-name" with your actual s3 bucket name): ebear

 ```
 {